U Make My Sun Shine

 "U Make My Sun Shine" is a song by Prince, released on April 10, 2001.
-The ballad is a duet with guest vocalist Angie Stone, and along with the B-side was reportedly one of the tracks from Prince's cancelled High album.
+The ballad is a duet with guest vocalist Angie Stone, and along with the B-side was reportedly one of the tracks from Prince's canceled High album.

-"When Will We B Paid?", is a cover version of a 1970 song by the Staple Singers, originally titled "When Will We Be Paid".
-While The Staple Singers' version is somewhat upbeat musically, Prince's take is a sparse number with lyrics delivered with sadness and anger.
+"When Will We B Paid?" is a cover version of the 1969 song by the Staple Singers, originally titled "When Will We Be Paid".
+While the Staple Singers' version is somewhat upbeat musically, Prince's take is a sparse number with lyrics delivered with sadness and anger.
 The music is almost dirge-like, but features a searing guitar solo to further emphasize the anger.
-The song concerns the mistreatment and lack of appreciations for black people in the United States.
-Prince performed the song during his 2001 Hit N Run Tour, segueing it from "Purple Rain".
+The song concerns the mistreatment and lack of appreciation for black people in the United States.
+Prince performed the song during his 2001 Hit n Run Tour, segueing it from "Purple Rain".

 Music video

 Prince and Angie Stone, as well as some other NPG members at the time, can be seen singing against a blue, partly cloudy background.